113ll3/Ibmclouddocscli/idt/commands.md

 These are the commands that may be used with this feature:
 `build, debug, deploy, get-credentials, run, stop, test, view`

 If one command fails for any reason, the subsequent commands will not be executed.
 If any commands follow `debug` or `run`, execution will only continue if `debug` or `run` is terminated by means other than killing the process from the current terminal window. `CTRL+C` will kill the process and not run the subsequent commands.
-For example, you can execute `bx dev stop` from another terminal window to stop the running container and continue execution to the next command.
+For example, you can execute `ibmcloud dev stop` from another terminal window to stop the running container and continue execution to the next command.

 ## Parameters for build, debug, run, and test